ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 1.md

 ```

 ### Wrap Up
 That wraps up this section.
 It's a bit of an overview, with the details to come later.
 Hopefully it demonstrates the level of abstraction you can achieve with Blazor projects.
-The next section looks in detail at Sevices and implementing the data layers.
+The next section looks in detail at Services and implementing the data layers.

 Some key points to note:
 1. The differences in code between a Blazor Server and a Blazor WASM project are very minor.